 City of Issaquah Comprehensive Plan

 Two trained reviewers experienced in comprehensive planning and/or sustainability rating systems reviewed and scored each plan against the comprehensive plan standards.

 - Gold (score of 90–100%)

-Comprehensive plans recognized at any level will be acknowledged within their communities, at chapter conferences, and at APA’s 2017 National Planning Conference in New York City.
+Comprehensive plans recognized at any level will be acknowledged within their communities, at chapter conferences, and at APA's National Planning Conference.